Secodis/TSS-WEB/A_SSDLC_Requirements/04_Security-wthin-SDLC.md

 ## 4.3 Security within Change Management & Agile Development
 1. All changes of source code MUST be committed to a source code repository (e.g. Git).
-2. For applications with assurance class >= [HIGH], all commits on protected branches MUST be reviewed by a second developer (e.g. via pull or merge requests).
+2. For applications with assurance class >= [HIGH], all commits to protected branches MUST be reviewed by a second developer of that team (e.g. via pull / merge requests).
 3. Assessment of all functional requirements and changes (e.g. User Stories) in respect of potential security risks / impact (= “security-relevance”)[^1] MUST be conducted by the team before their implementation.
    - This assessment MAY be conducted informally by a team if it gained sufficient experience.
    - Teams MAY define own criteria for security-relevance.